Applied Ecopsychology Institute, Akamai University

-Similarly, I enjoy my innate abilty to recognize that as I eat, drink and breathe, nature's dance is attracted to flow in, through and out of me in a good way, meaning to the benefit of all parts of the web-of-life.
+Similarly, I enjoy my innate abilty to recognize that as I follow my attractions to eat, drink and breathe, nature's dance is attracted to flow in, through and out of me in a good way, meaning to the benefit of all parts of the web-of-life.

 My natural senses in natural areas register that nature-earth, the universe and myself are a living attraction to life, a dance that beautifully organizes itself and grows in attractive, self-correcting, non-polluting ways.
 This heightened sensitivity to nature helped me recognize in 1965 that Planet Earth was a living organism and, in 1982, that the Higgs Boson would be found to be original natural attraction in action, the scientific essence of our universe being held together as a unified field.